use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/storage-in-metadata.md

 in order to reach them you'd need fetch and decode the whole storage cell under this key.

-A `root_key` is meant to either be used to directly access a `Packed` storage field or to serve as the base key for calculting the actual keys needed to access values in non-`Packed` fields (such as `Mapping`s).
+A `root_key` is meant to either be used to directly access a `Packed` storage field or to serve as the base key for calculating the actual keys needed to access values in non-`Packed` fields (such as `Mapping`s).

 ## Storage key calculation for ink! `Mapping` values